-FRYE LEADERSHIP INSTITUTE
+FRYE INSTITUTE OF EDUCATION

-For ten years, the Frye Leadership Institute has been preparing and developing the next generation of leaders in libraries, information services, and higher education.
+For ten years, the Frye Institute of Education has been preparing and developing the next generation of leaders in libraries, information services, and higher education.
 But much has changed in a decade.
 In 2010 the Frye Institute took a one-year hiatus, in order to develop and articulate a vigorous new program that addresses higher education's leadership needs in an era of unprecedented change.

 Frye is about leadership; in its new iteration, Frye engages those who are already leaders in their profession and further develops their skills, particularly in the area of advocacy.
 The Institute addresses challenges in higher education through a variety of topics, empowering librarians and information technologists to instigate conversations and take action on issues of importance not just to their individual institutions, but to the entire higher education community.
 Now more than ever higher education requires leaders, particularly in the information sector, who can inspire, advocate, and implement fundamental collaborative change.